-All joints must be secured using appropriate solvent cement to bond the respective pipe material (Canada: CPVC cement approved under ULC-S636, in accordance with its manufacturer instructions; USA: PVC (ASTM D2564), or PVC/ABS (D2235) - Use transition glue anywhere that PVC and CPVC are joined.
-Follow the cement manufacturer's instructions closely when joining various components.
-For PPs, connections shall be secured using approved retainer clips supplied by the respective PPs manufacturer.
+All joints must be secured.
+For CPVC in Canada, use ULC-S636 approved CPVC solvent cement, in accordance with its manufacturer instructions.
+Follow the cement manufacturer's instructions closely when joining various components.For PPs, connections shall be secured using approved retainer clips supplied by the respective PPs manufacturer.